 Brian E Adams – (512) 763-7912 – email@example.com

 Check out our neighborhood video tours in the Killeen area!

 List of Killeen Neighborhoods

 Even with Killeen’s tremendous growth since 2000, home values during that time have been mostly flat, just keeping pace with inflation.
-This is attributable to the ample new home building that has taken place during that time, generating an ample supply of inventory to keep up with the housing demand.
+This is attributable to the ample new construction, generating an ample supply of inventory to keep up with the housing demand.
 Recent years have shown a steady improvement in the housing market as homes seller faster and for more.

-Like the rest of Texas, Killeen survived the 2008 housing crash relatively unscathed because home values had not climbed anywhere near as dramatically as they had in places like Florida, California, and Nevada.
+Like the rest of Bell County and Texas, Killeen survived the 2008 housing crash relatively unscathed because home values had not climbed anywhere near as dramatically as they had in places like Florida, California, and Nevada.
 Foreclosures are still prevalent in the area but dropping.